miklevin/MikeLev.in/_posts/2025-03-29-vim-macro-to-lua.md

 eMacs users?
 They live in this meta space, writing their own personal dream operating system that adapts to them as they work.

+The old joke goes while Vi is an excellent text editor on any operating system, Emacs is a great operating system, lacking only a decent text editor.

 ### Choosing Your Text Editor Philosophy

 If you're in the text wars deciding which side you fall on, if riding a magical